Factbox: Cardiff City striker Emiliano Sala

-(Reuters) - Cardiff City football club’s record signing striker Emiliano Sala was on board a light aircraft that went missing over the English Channel late on Monday.
+(Reuters) - Cardiff City’s record signing striker Emiliano Sala was on board a light aircraft that went missing over the English Channel late on Monday. [nL8N1ZM2ER]

 - Born Emiliano Raul Sala Taffarel in Argentina’s Santa Fe Province on October 31, 1990